 I’ve seen a lot of questions from people on Reddit and Slack looking for resources on Mac development in Swift.
 Compared to iOS development there are relatively few resources for learning to write Mac apps in Swift.
 I’ve collected what I found and am sharing with you.

-The book Hacking with macOS is the most current book on Mac development.
-It teaches Mac development by building 18 projects.
+The book Hacking with macOS teaches Mac development by building 18 projects.

 The book Cocoa Programming for Mac OS X is the only other Mac programming book I see people recommend online.
 The book uses Swift 1.2 so a lot of the code is not going to compile with recent versions of Swift and Xcode.
 If you can work around that limitation, the book does do a good job of introducing Mac development with Cocoa.

-This site has a small but growing collection of articles on Mac development.
+The site you’re currently reading has a small but growing collection of articles on Mac development, including SwiftUI articles.

 Places to Ask Questions